Heating Your VW

 - Engine dirty or oily - That can cause a stinky smell.
 After you have sealed all the leaks in the heater system, get some engine cleaner spray.
 Clean the whole engine, top, bottom, take the rear tin off and clean in there, reach behind the fan shroud and spray back there and in the fan if you can, everywhere, heater boxes, exhaust, fire wall, inside of rear apron, transmission, everything!
 Just drench it.
 Then let it sit for a while and hose it off.
 Then turn the car on, run the heater for a while till all the moisture gets out of the system.
 Don't sit in the car unless you want to get a headache.
 Do it with the car doors open, so it will blow out.
 If the heater still stinks after that, then you have an exhaust leak or heater box leak.

 - Bad exhaust connections.
-Of especial concern is the "donut" seal that connects the back end of the J-tube (after it has exited the heater box) to the muffler.
+Of especial concern is the "donut" seal that connects the back end of each J-tube (after it has exited the heater box) to the muffler.
 The exhaust header gets thin over time, which means the donut is no longer sealing and exhaust gas is blown back into the heater box.
 The heater box/J-tube junction is never a perfect fit, as it's just pressed tin over the J-tube and therefore has spaces for the higher pressure exhaust gases to enter the heater box.
 Some report actually seeing smoke coming out of the vents on cold startup!
 Heat exchanger repair kits are available to fix this problem; some just hammer them into the sawed off end of the exhaust header ("you just saw off the old ends of the J-tubes and stick the new ends in there and hammer them in").
 Others highly recommend welding these repair kits in place to prevent any possibility of leaks.
 Repairing the leaking connections with muffler cement is recommended by some; however, such a fix will make it VERY difficult to remove the clamps later.

 Rob wrote, after examining a picture Dave sent - Looking at that exhaust port, it looks very much like you've been getting some exhaust leaking out both sides of the joint -- the area around the studs is clean but in between is very black.
 Might this be the source of smelly cabin heaters?
 Might need two gaskets so you can get a bit more "squash" to seal the area better.